 Chapter 5: Integer Sequences and Their Application in Learning

-Later on you can learn to use third party libraries or native APIs for your operating system.
+Later on, you can learn to use third-party libraries or native APIs for your operating system.
 However, what I have always disliked is that the internals of how they work are hidden or obfuscated so that you don’t know how they work.

-But if you love math like I do, you will never have a problem testing your ability by writing small programs to print integer sequences.
+But if you love math as I do, you will never have a problem testing your ability by writing small programs to print integer sequences.
 In this chapter, I will be sharing 3 of my favorite sequences.

 If you have the ebook edition of this book, you will be able to click the links above and learn more about these sequences.
 Either way, I will show you the code that makes printing these sequences easy. even in Assembly Language